in-the-keyhole/khs-sherpa/README.md

 Turn Java application servers into a remote JSON data access mechanism for mobile and HTML 5/Java Script applications.

-This lightweight server side framework allows Java classes contained inside a JEE application sever to become JSON endpoints that can be consumed via HTTP by native mobile devices or HTML/Javascript clients.
+This lightweight server side framework allows Java classes contained inside a JEE application sever to become JSON end points that can be consumed via HTTP by native mobile devices or HTML/Javascript clients.

 Many MVC frameworks exist, but khsSherpa is intended to allow access to server side java objects with HTTP/and JSON.
 It also, provides session support for client applications that exist outside of a browser.